Science, Technology, Engineering and Mathematics:

 Define, Investigate, Excel.

-STEM students choose from a range of two-week courses in the STEM disciplines.
-Each course contains rigorous academic content, laboratory or field exercises, and a research project or design challenge that serves as a focus for their academic work throughout the program.
-Students also have the opportunity to engage with Brown graduate students and learn about graduate-level research projects.
-The program culminates with a final presentation to their instructor, peers, and family.
-Students are encouraged to bring a laptop with them to the program, if that is not feasible students are able to access the Brown Computing labs or there are a limited number of laptops available for loan through the Computing Information Services while students are enrolled in the program.
+We invite you to choose from a range of interesting and engaging two-week courses in the STEM disciplines.
+Each course combines rigorous academic content, laboratory or field exercises, and a research project or design challenge that serves as a focus for your academic work throughout the program.
+You will also have the opportunity to engage with Brown graduate students and learn about graduate-level research projects.
+To complete the STEM experience, you will give a final presentation that showcases your project for your peers, instructors and family.

-STEM is a full two-week residential program.
-Students attend classes on weekday mornings and have two extended course days each week for further exploration or field trips.
-The STEM program is academically rigorous and students should expect to spend some of their free time daily working collaboratively on the academic research or challenge projects assigned by the instructors.
+You will attend classes on weekday mornings and have two extended course days each week for further exploration or field trips.
+The STEM program is academically rigorous, so you should expect to spend some of your free time each day working with your fellow students on the research or challenge projects assigned by your instructor.

-Afternoon time includes academic work along with the ability to participate in Summer@Brown programming or exploring and enjoying the Brown campus.
-Group social and recreational activities are planned for the evenings and weekends.
-Students are accompanied and supervised by the residential life staff during these events.
+In addition to academic work, your afternoon time may include participation in Summer@Brown programming or exploring and enjoying the Brown campus.
+STEM program social and recreational activities are planned for your evenings and weekends.
+During these events, your group will be accompanied and supervised by the program’s residential life staff.

 |7:30am – 8:30am||Breakfast|